rgl/terraform-provider-saml/docs/index.md

 page_title: Saml Provider
 subcategory: ""
 description: |-
-  This caches a stable SAML document in the terraform state because the Azure AD SAML federation metadata endpoint always returns a different document for each request.
+  This provider complements the `azuread_service_principal_token_signing_certificate` resource by providing the `saml_metadata` resource to make the SAML metadata document available for further use.
 ---

 # Saml Provider

+This provider complements the [`azuread_service_principal_token_signing_certificate` resource](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/service_principal_token_signing_certificate) by providing the `saml_metadata` resource to make the SAML metadata document available for further use.

+This addresses two Azure AD SAML metadata endpoint behaviors:

+1. The endpoint is eventually consistent.
+After the token signing key is set, it takes some time until the SAML metadata endpoint actually has the expected token signing key.
+    * The `saml_metadata` resource will wait until the given token signing key is available.
-This caches a stable SAML document in the terraform state because the Azure AD SAML federation metadata endpoint always returns a different document for each request.
+2. It always returns a different document for each request.
+The returned document only differs by its signature.
+    * The `saml_metadata` resource will only return a different document when anything but the signature changes.

 This is intended to be used in conjunction with the [`azuread_service_principal_token_signing_certificate` resource](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/resources/service_principal_token_signing_certificate) to configure a [`aws_iam_saml_provider` resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_saml_provider).